bcoles/kasld/docs/usage.md

 and a refused one are both simply not in it, so only a capture that recorded a refusal at collection time renders one.

+Under a mandatory-access-control policy the common case is that a refusal never reaches the report as one.
+SELinux withholds `getattr` on the type rather than returning `EACCES` on the open, so the source reads as *missing*.
+A vantage where nearly every oracle is `unknown` and most components are denied or unavailable is what a policy doing its job looks like from inside — not a run that failed.

 Group names come from `/etc/group` in the tree being analysed, so an offline replay names that tree's groups rather than the analysing host's; the ids kasld knows gate one of its own sources are named even where the tree cannot name